Informfully/Experiments/experiments/recsys_2025/README.md

 ## Overview

 In this repository, we share our experiment configuration files.
-We provide a short guide on how to reproduce our results.
+We provide a brief guide to reproducing our results.
 To run and everything shown in our paper, you need (1) experiment configuration files (this folder) and (2) a custom extension of the [Cornac recommender framework](https://github.com/Informfully/Recommenders).

 This repository is organized as follows: